cszach/battery/README.md

 laptop so I needed a way to know the battery level in the command line.
 I wanted the output to be colorized, too (e.g. green for good battery level, red for weak battery), so it was more than just a one-liner.
-Ultimately, I figured out I could share this little Shell script with the Internet, so I decided to support user-given power source and push this onto GitHub.
+Ultimately, I figured out I could share this little Bash script with the Internet, so I decided to support user-given power source and push this onto GitHub.

 You can easily integrate this program with your `PS1` command prompt, like this: